zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 “Do you mean to tell me you have all of those drink s in your refrigerator?” she asks.
 He says, “It pays to own a beverage company.”
 “Beverages” (beverages) are drinks.
 Any kind of drink can be called a “beve rage.”
 We find out that Asa “owns” – is the owner of – a company that makes the se different beverages.
 That’s why he says, “It pays (pays) to own a bevera ge company.”

 “It pays to” means it is beneficial to or there are  advantages to doing or having something.
 This is actually a quite useful expressi on.
 “It pays to study before a test.”
 That means it will be to your benefit.
-It wi ll be advantageous for you to study before you go and take a test; or, “It pays t o prepare yourself for an interview.”
+It wi ll be advantageous for you to study before you go and take a test; or, “It pays to prepare yourself for an interview.”
 It will be good for you.
 It will benefi t you if you do that.

 Now let’s listen to the dialogue, this time at a normal speed.